 - A lovely fuller list is here

 I believe much of grief work is allowing your emotions to be present and release while also learning new ways to support this unique experience through connection, ritual, and remembering.
-In therapy I aim to hold space for you so that whatever arises is not judged, and all aspects of yourself and your loved one can be honored.
+In therapy I will hold space for you so that whatever arises is not judged, and all aspects of yourself and your loved one can be honored.
+You will discover new ways to move through the loss and difficult emotions while retaining the loving memories of your departed.